paddingtonmbata/carbomica/README.md

 # carbomica
 ## Name
-CARBOMICA
+CARBOMICA (CARBOn MItigation Tool for HealthCAre FAcilities​)

 ## Description
-CARBOMICA stands for CARBOn MItigation Tool for HealthCAre FAcilities​ CARBOMICA is a resource allocation tool for carbon mitigation in healthcare facilities, developed by the Burnet Institute and HIGH Horizons Consortium.
+CARBOMICA is a resource allocation tool for carbon mitigation in healthcare facilities, developed by the Burnet Institute and HIGH Horizons Consortium.

 ## Requirements